 The Snow Teeth Whitening Kit will restore the natural whiteness of your teeth whenever they have become discolored through coffee consumption.
 But it won’t stop discoloration from happening again, and if you continue to drink lots of coffee then your teeth will gradually return to that discolored state.

-You can, of course, keep using Snow (take a look at this review to see what customers are saying!), and we’re certainly not going to object to that, but there are also a few other things you can do to keep those whitened teeth white:
+You can, of course, keep using Snow, and we’re certainly not going to object to that, but there are also a few other things you can do to keep those whitened teeth white: